MuddyMohawk/topodroid-sketch/docs/roadmap.md

   - calcite crust needs a different line length to dot ratio
   - clay needs to be better
   - top horizontal bar of anthodite ain't right
-  - need a talus symbol
+  - need a talus symbol, probably line and point
   - rename this meander nonsense
   - all the water symbols
   - I don't like the boulder symbol and it needs to be stackable